 Numerous vantage points around the Sydney Harbour foreshore provide fantastic views of the fireworks.
 Access to many of these vantage points is free, but some areas are sectioned off for ticket holders, and you'll need to buy tickets in advance.
 To be smack bang in the middle of the action, secure a spot at the Sydney Opera House, the Circular Quay promenade or at Mrs Macquaries Point in The Domain.
-Or on the north side of the bridge head to Mary Booth Reserve at Kirribilli or Blues Point Reserve at McMahons Point.
-The harbourside park of Barangaroo Reserve is one of the hottest seats on New Year's Eve, with 12,000 tickets up for grabs (adults AUD$29.50, children AUD$5) and offers 180-degree views of the Sydney Harbour Bridge and beyond.
+Alternatively, head to the north side of the bridge to Mary Booth Reserve at Kirribilli or Blues Point Reserve at McMahons Point.

 Head out on the water

 Take in the fireworks from the water aboard a New Year's Eve cruise.
 There are a number of cruise operators to choose from, and packages include canapés, dinner, beverages, live entertainment, and a party atmosphere.
 Many cruises also take part in the Harbour of Light Parade, where decorated vessels dance across the harbour from Goat Island to Cockatoo Island and back.
 Cruises return after the midnight fireworks.

 Stay close to the action

-When it comes to booking accommodation in Sydney for New Year’s Eve it's all about one thing: location, location, location.
-There are countless hotels around the harbour that offer spectacular views from their suites, or special firework viewing areas that are reserved for guests.
+When it comes to booking accommodation in Sydney for New Year’s Eve, it's all about one thing: an epic view.
+There are countless hotels around the harbour that offer spectacular vistas from their suites, or special firework viewing areas that are reserved for guests.
 The luxurious Park Hyatt Sydney is nestled between the Sydney Opera House and Sydney Harbour Bridge and most rooms have a private balcony overlooking the water.
 The coveted Grand Harbour View Rooms at the Shangri-La Hotel offer panoramas over the Sydney Harbour Bridge and Opera House, while the wraparound rooftop terrace above the InterContinental boasts enviable vistas.
 There are also countless budget-friendly options in the city centre, including serviced apartments and youth hostels, so in the wee hours of the morning you won't have to travel far to rest your head.